Reviewing ICON Public Limited Company (ICLR)'s and Thermo Fisher Scientific Inc. (NYSE:TMO)'s results | New Business Observer

 |3.00

-Roughly 96% of ICON Public Limited Company shares are owned by institutional investors while 91.6% of Thermo Fisher Scientific Inc. are owned by institutional investors.
-ICON Public Limited Company’s share owned by insiders are 4%.
-Competitively, Thermo Fisher Scientific Inc. has 0.2% of it’s share owned by insiders.
+ICON Public Limited Company and Thermo Fisher Scientific Inc. has shares held by institutional investors as follows: 96% and 91.6%.
+4% are ICON Public Limited Company’s share held by insiders.
+Competitively, Thermo Fisher Scientific Inc. has 0.2% of it’s share held by insiders.

 Performance